ICL Surgery: An Alternative to LASIK | EVO ICL

 Top repair professionals carry a full toolbox.
 They understand and appreciate the role of all of the tools they carry.
 They undergo initial training and certification in their use as well as ongoing instruction to keep up to date in the tools of their trade.

 The tools of our trade – vision correction surgery – include a number of procedure options.
-There are many ways of correcting your vision and these can be divided into procedures which alter your cornea (like LASIK, PRK, SMILE, or Kamra Inlay), procedures which alter the natural lens inside your eye (like refractive lens exchange, or RLE), or procedures like the Visian ICL which spare both your cornea and your natural lens.
+There are many ways of correcting your vision and these can be divided into procedures which alter your cornea (like LASIK, PRK, SMILE, or Kamra Inlay), procedures which alter the natural lens inside your eye (like refractive lens exchange or "RLE"), or procedures like the EVO ICL which spare both your cornea and your natural lens.
 Our tools are similar to those of the repair professional.
 They require years of training to master and involve millions of dollars of investment in technology, staff, education, and optimal maintenance.
 It’s always more economical to provide only one option, but the most economical route is not always the best one.
 Going to a surgeon who provides multiple options gives you the assurance that you are receiving the best procedure for your eyes rather than the only procedure a surgeon can offer to correct vision.

 Consider a group of people wearing glasses.
 Are they all wearing the same glasses?
 How well do one-size-fits-all articles of clothing fit?
 Sometimes they fit fine and sometimes they don’t, but if that’s the only option you consider you will never know.